rcos/rcos-handbook/docs/community/bylaws.md

   * Project material includes, but is not limited to, status updates, blog posts, code, comments, issues, pull requests, milestones, wiki pages, static websites, graphics, social media posts, etc.
   * Failure to comply with this request may result in grade penalties as outlined below.
 * Grade penalties on deliverables (including status updates, presentations, open source contributions, etc.) that contain inappropriate, unprofessional, or harassing content
-  * TODO: flesh out what grade penalties are appropriate
   * For smaller deliverables such as status updates, this can result in losing half or all credit on the deliverable.
   * For larger deliverables such as presentations, this grade penalty can be up to 1 full letter grade deducted from the deliverable.
 * If your talk or bonus session violates the Code of Conduct, your talk may be ended early and your slides will not be published to the #slides channel.
 * If the violation occurred at an RCOS event or meeting, you may be removed from the event or meeting.
 This will be marked as an unexcused absence regardless of whether or not you already entered an attendance code, and you will not be able to make up this absence by attending a bonus session.
+* If you have violated the [RPI Student Handbook](https://sexualviolence.rpi.edu/sites/default/files/Rensselaer%20Handbook%20of%20Student%20Rights%20%26%20Responsibilities%2C%20November%202017.pdf) along with our Code of Conduct and/or Bylaws, you may be referred to the Dean of Students.
+  * The Dean of Students may follow up with additional discliplinary action where appropriate.
-* In severe and repeated violations, you may be removed from RCOS entirely.
+* In severe and repeated violations of both the Code of Conduct and the RPI Student Handbook, you may be removed from RCOS permanently or for a minimum of one semester.
-  * If you are taking RCOS for credit, you will receive a failing grade for the semester.
+  * If you are removed from RCOS, the following will occur during your removal (temporary or permanent):
+    * You will not be allowed to register for RCOS for credit, funding or experience.
+    * You will be barred from attending any future RCOS events.
+    * Your Slack and Observatory accounts will be suspended.
-  * If you are currently a mentor, your mentorship position will be terminated immediately and you will be ineligible to mentor in future semesters.
+    * If you are currently a mentor, your mentorship position will be terminated immediately and you will be ineligible to mentor, including as an external mentor.
 The same rule applies to coordinators.
-* If you have violated the [RPI Student Handbook](https://sexualviolence.rpi.edu/sites/default/files/Rensselaer%20Handbook%20of%20Student%20Rights%20%26%20Responsibilities%2C%20November%202017.pdf) along with our Code of Conduct and/or Bylaws, you may also be referred to the Dean of Students.

 Please note that the above list is not exhaustive and additional consequences may follow as appropriate.